-The deferred sales charge is a fixed dollar amount equal to \$0.150 per Unit.
+- The deferred sales charge is a fixed dollar amount equal to \$0.150 per Unit.
 The deferred sales charge will be paid from the Trust to the Sponsor in three monthly installments.
 If the Unit price exceeds \$10.00 per Unit, the deferred sales charge will be less than 1.50%; if the Unit price is less than \$10.00 per Unit, the deferred sales charge will exceed 1.50%, however, the maximum sales charge will not exceed 1.50% due to a credit applied at the time of purchase.
 If Units are redeemed at any time prior to the Trust's final deferred sales charge payment, any uncollected portion of the \$0.150 per Unit deferred sales charge amount will be deducted from the proceeds.
-See Public Sale of Units-Public Offering Price for further detail.

-"Other Operating Expenses" is based upon the estimated size of the Trust determined as of the Initial Date of Deposit.
+Accordingly, the net asset value of your Units will decrease following each deferred sales charge payment.
+See Public Sale of Units-Public Offering Price for further detail. - "Other Operating Expenses" is based upon the estimated size of the Trust determined as of the Initial Date of Deposit.
 Because certain of the operating expenses are fixed amounts, if the Trust does not reach its estimated size or falls below the estimated size over its life, the actual amount of these operating expenses will likely exceed the amounts reflected.
 In some cases, the actual amount of operating expenses may substantially differ from the amounts reflected above.
 The estimate for "Other Operating Expenses" does not include brokerage costs and other transactional fees.

-SUMMARY OF ESSENTIAL INFORMATION AS OF October 17, 2024[†]
+SUMMARY OF ESSENTIAL INFORMATION AS OF April 23, 2025†